 Gemma works as a creator, director and actor.

 After a degree in English Literature at Cambridge University, Gemma moved to London for a year of theatrical training at Central School.
 There, she met nine friends and they became the SHUNT collective.
 Around this time, she studied clown with De Castro and Commedia dell’Arte with Antonio Fava.
-Years later, she went to Gaulier to scratch a persistent itch.
+Years later, she went to Gaulier to dig further into her love of clown.

-in 2000, Shunt created their own venue in a railway arch in Bethnal Green.
-Dance Bear Dance (2002) was their smash hit, drawing crowds from across the world.
+In 2000, Shunt created their own venue in a railway arch in Bethnal Green.
+Their first show, The Ballad of Bobby Francois was described by Time Out as an ‘an astounding piece of theatre - an immersive experience’.
+Dance Bear Dance (2002) was their smash hit show, drawing crowds from across the world.
 The Telegraph called it ‘the greatest fringe show on Earth’.
-The same year, Gemma directed An Execution which was Time out Critics’ Choice.
-And she began working with Silvia Mercuriali on a show where the audience would be driven through a city at Sunset.
-This became Pinocchio which travelled the world.

-In 2017, she created and directed the first immersive devised show for the RSC - ‘Bold, brilliant work’ (The Stage).
+In 2017, she created and directed the first immersive theatrical extravaganza for the RSC.
+The Stage called it ‘Bold, brilliant work = an almost orgiastic visual experience’.

 Over lockdown, she wrote extensively on the History of the Kiss : The University of O - and curated an online advent calendar.